PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

    the “Select segment pair” dialogue box will open.
 The order that the sounds are selected in is irrelevant; picking [i] first and [u] second will yield the same results as picking [u] first and [i] second.
 See more about interacting with the sound selection box (including, e.g., the use of features in selecting sounds and the options for selecting multiple pairs) in :ref:`sound_selection`.

 The second alternative is to select pairs of sounds based on shared vs. contrasting features.
 This option allows you, for example, to test the predictability of distribution of the front/back contrast in vowels, regardless of vowel height.
-To do this, click on "Add pair of features"; the "Select feature pair" dialogue box will open.
+To do this, click on "Add sets of segments based on features"; the "Select feature pair" dialogue box will open.
 See :ref:`feature_selection` for more information on using this interface.

 Once sounds have been selected, click “Add.”
 Pairs will appear in the “Predictability of distribution” dialogue box.